 According to the Automotive Lift Institute: On rear wheel drive truck’s, the center of gravity is usually below the driver’s seat.
 On front wheel drive cars, the center of gravity is usually slightly in front of the driver’s seat, beneath the steering wheel.
 This may help guide you to determine the proper column location.

-Take a look at our vehicle lift guide to determine which auto lift is best for your needs.
+Take a look at our car lift guide to determine which auto lift is best for your needs.

 Proper electrical planning is very useful when positioning the lift.
 Considering the electrical hook-up before the lift is placed can save you a lot of time.